thelatemail/nrl_concussion/README.md

 team2 - abbreviation of team 2
 player - player name (only surname for later years currently)
 twitter_time - timestamp from Twitter post if relevant
-returned - passed concussion test/returned to game
+returned - passed concussion test and/or returned to game
 event_minute - clock minute within game when initial event occurred

 - **nrl_conc_sources.csv**